brandonbiggs/Chimp/README.md

     - Exactly what it sounds like.
 Test code I wanted to run without deleting things in index.
     I was mostly using this for multiproccessing and multithreading.

+# TODO
+- Update the CLI with the new chimp name
+- Update this documentation that reflects the new features, programs, and name changes
+- At some point implement the matrix model

 ### Matrix Implementation
 1. This is nowhere near ready.
 Please do not even try to use it yet.
 2. There are many bugs that I'm working through.
 These are listed below.